Primary syphilis in Adult

 266127002 – Primary syphilis

-- Genital herpes simplex virus – Look for multiple small vesicles on an erythematous base; usually painful.
+- Genital herpes simplex virus (HSV) – Look for multiple small vesicles on an erythematous base; usually painful.
+Follmann balanitis can closely resemble HSV.

 - Chancroid (Haemophilus ducreyi) – Multiple nonindurated ulcers with irregular, ragged undermined edges; very painful; yellow exudate commonly present.